 4. Earned income tax credit, or EITCWorkers on the other end of the income scale also get an added inflationary break.
 The earned income tax credit helps cut the tax bill of filers who make below a certain wage limit.

-A childless person who earned less than $13,440 in 2009 can apply for the credit.
-A worker who, supporting one child, made less than $35,463 is eligible, as is a worker earning less than $40,295 and taking care of two youngsters.
+A childless person who earned less than $12,880 in 2008 can apply for the credit.
+A worker who, supporting one child, made less than $33,995 is eligible, as is a worker earning less than $38,646 and taking care of two or more youngsters.

-Travel for medical purposes last year is deductible on your 2009 return at 24 cents per mile.
-That same rate applies to allowable move-related mileage.
+Travel for medical purposes last year is deductible on your 2008 return at 19 cents per mile for the first six months of the year.
+The rate jumps to 27 cents for such miles driven the last half of the year.
+Those same rates apply to allowable move-related mileage.

-In addition to these inflation adjustments to existing tax laws, there are some new ones on the books that could affect your 2009 return.
-See "7 new tax laws you should know."
+In addition to these inflation adjustments to existing tax laws, there are some new ones on the books that could affect your 2008 return.
+See "10 tax laws that could affect your 2008 return."